-This very site you are reading, is open source, under the A-GPL licence with all the source code hosted on GitHub.
-You may fork it and fill in your own data if you wish, which is surprisingly easy to do, all thanks to Gatsby!
+This very site you are reading, is open source, under the A-GPL licence with all the source code hosted on GitHub (fork off).
+You may fork it and fill in your own data if you wish, which is surprisingly easy to do, all thanks to GatsbyJS (link)!

-I created this with GatsbyJS as I wanted to have my own personal portfolio/blog site which simply consumes data stored externally, rather than hard coding everything, which I felt was the issue with many other portfolio sites.
+I created this with GatsbyJS as I wanted to have my own personal portfolio site which simply consumes data stored externally (though within the same repo), rather than hard coding everything, which I felt was the issue with many other portfolio sites.

 Now, I wanted to have a personal site so I could have a place to publicise the work I have done in the past, what I am planning in the future, and my thoughts and ramblings (As well as just to have a place for my 'digital identity' where I can link together all of my online personas into a single place).

-I am a little bit cheap however, so after spending $30 on domain fees (dont know why, but I liked the idea of also purchasing jamesjarvis.xyz at the same time) I didn't want to spend any more money on actually hosting it.
+I am a little bit cheap however, so after spending $30 on domain fees I didn't want to spend any more money on actually hosting it.
 Which brings me to some of my favourite pieces of tech: the free kind.

 Since we are already using GitHub as a way to host our source code (for free!), we might as well use the latest and greatest GitHub Pages to host the page source files for free as well!
 (I know right!??).

-To build your site, I would recommend setting up a CI/CD integration using CircleCI or TravisCI, and pointing this to deploy to whatever hosting service you use (GitHub pages is the easiest I feel as you only need to push changes to another branch/folder within your repo).
+To build your site, I would recommend setting up a CI/CD integration using GitHub actions, and pointing this to deploy to whatever hosting service you use (GitHub pages is the easiest I feel as you only need to push changes to another branch/folder within your repo).

 That is basically all you need to do.